-A conversation with Sergio Sesmero, the winner of the SIT 2020 Emerging Furniture Designer of the Year, student of the Esne – Escuela Universitaria De Innovación, Diseño Y Tecnología in Madrid.
+A conversation with Sergio Sesmero, the winner of the SIT 2020 Emerging Furniture Designer of the Year with the Memoria Chair, student of the Esne – Escuela Universitaria De Innovación, Diseño Y Tecnología in Madrid.

 Could you tell us a little about yourself?
 Where are you from?

 I was born in 1997 in Madrid, Spain.
 Experience, abstraction, philosophy and society have guided my designs in the different fields in which I have worked.